AnalyticsEnthusiast/house-price-ml-eks/README.md

 [![AnalyticsEnthusiast](https://circleci.com/gh/AnalyticsEnthusiast/house-price-ml-eks.svg?style=svg)](https://circleci.com/gh/AnalyticsEnthusiast/house-price-ml-eks)

-## Operationalizing a House price prediction microservice deployed on AWS
+## Deploying a machine learning API in EKS on AWS

 ### Introduction

 <p>This project involves the operationalization of a House price prediction API.
-It uses a sklearn model trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios etc.
+It uses a sklearn model to predict house prices in Boston according to several features, such as average rooms in a home, highway access and teacher-to-pupil ratios etc.
-The application has been designed to run in a kubernetes environment to take advantage of auto scaling, improve uptime, stability and availability of the application.
-Elastic kubernetes service (EKS) on AWS was selected as the ideal platform on which to run, in order to reduce the costs and admin overhead associated with a self hosted Kubernetes cluster.</p>
+The application has been designed to run in a kubernetes environment to take advantage of auto scaling using replica sets and achieving high availability of the application.
+Elastic kubernetes service (EKS) on AWS was selected as the platform on which to run to reduce the costs and admin overhead associated with a self hosted Kubernetes cluster.</p>

+<p>A blue/green deployment strategy was used to ensure that end users experience no downtime during new releases.
+Build pipelines are run on circleci to minimise administration overhead associated with managing self hosted build servers such as Jenkins.
+Additional documentation on architecture and design can be found in the sections below.</p>

 ![High Level Architecture](./images/HousePriceML_EKS.png)